 Safety Tips for Forklift Elevation

-If you do use your forklift for elevating personnel, here are some important safety tips:
+If you do use your forklift for elevating personnel (and you shouldn’t!), here are some important safety tips:

 - Make sure your hydraulic system was properly engineered.
 If you have people hopping on the platform, make sure that, in an emergency situation, it does not drop more than 135 feet per minute.

 - Do not move the forklift, especially if the platform is higher than three feet.
 If you must move the forklift, lower the platform and have the worker step down.
 This is true even if your platform has guardrails; trust us, you don’t want to play around with these.